 What is Cornell University?

 This is a prestigious private Ivy League research university in the scenic town of Ithaca, New York.
-The university comprises 14 colleges and schools, covering fields from engineering and agriculture to hotel management and veterinary medicine, each leading in its area.
+The university comprises 14 colleges and schools, covering fields from engineering and agriculture to hotel management and veterinary medicine, each of which is a leader in its area.
 A distinctive feature of this institution is the combination of private and public programs and an impressive campus overlooking Cayuga Lake, with more than 600 buildings, many in a neo-Gothic style.
 The university takes pride in its extensive library system, astronomical observatory, and the world’s largest collection of research resources on Southeast Asia.
 The vibrant student life includes over 1,000 clubs, and its athletic legacy is represented by the Big Red teams competing in the Ivy League.

 The Seal